-Phishing is acknowledged as the foremost threat in cyber security and so, quite rightly, organisations want to protect themselves against it.
-The danger lies in its ability to use emails to go directly to the ordinary user, bypassing cyber security protections and personnel.
+Phishing is the foremost threat in cyber security and organisations quite rightly want to protect themselves against it.
+The danger of phishing is the fact it directly targets the ordinary user, bypassing cyber security protections and personnel.

 So what are the factors that matter?

 First things first.
 No training package can teach users to spot every phish.
 Spotting phishing emails is hard.
 Spotting targeted spear phishing emails is even harder – even the NCSC experts struggle.